-In 1987, Learning in Regular Classrooms, as a form of inclusion, was first put forward in policy document.
-The Education Law and the Law on Protection of Disabled People also point out that children with mild to moderate disabilities can enter to regular schools and learn together with typically developing children in 1980s.
-In 1994, procedures was issued to regulate the development of Learning in Regular Classrooms.
-In recent years, inclusive education has been put considerable emphasis to ensure equal education rights for all children with disabilities.
+In 1987, the concept of learning in regular classrooms as a form of inclusion was first put forward in policy.
+The 1995 Education Law and the Law on the Protection of Persons with Disabilities also point out that children with mild to moderate disabilities can enter regular schools and learn together with typically developing children.
+In 1994, procedures were issued to regulate the development of learning in regular classrooms.
+In recent years, inclusive education has been given considerable emphasis to ensure equal education rights for all children with disabilities.

-In the 2017 Regulation on the Education of Persons with Disabilities, inclusive education is defined as the greatest extent of integration of all learners with disabilities into regular education.
-Similarly, the National Promotion Plan of Special Education 2014-2016 refers to inclusive education as the promotion of equitable and high-quality education for all children with disabilities, and should be practiced all around China.
+In the 2017 Regulations on the Education of Persons with Disabilities, inclusive education is defined as the greatest extent of integration of all learners with disabilities into regular education.
+Similarly, the 2014–16 National Special Education Promotion Plan refers to inclusive education as the promotion of equitable and high-quality education for all children with disabilities and calls for it to be practised all around China.

 According to the 2006 Compulsory Education Law, compulsory education for children with disabilities is provided in:

 - Special schools and/or classes for school-age children and youth with visual, hearing and/or language impairments, and/or intellectual disabilities (Art.
 19)

 - Separate classes in regular schools

 - Via home-based or distance education for children with severe or multiple disabilities.

 According to the official data of the Ministry of Education, the majority of children with disabilities, especially those with mild to moderate disabilities, are educated in inclusive settings.
 The highest percentage of children with disabilities learning in inclusive settings was nearly 70%, in 2001.